Skip to Content

 • Saute the chopped garlic until aromatic.

-• If you scramble the egg first, remove the egg, then add the rice to the wok to continue frying.
+• If you scramble the egg first, remove the scrambled eggs, then add the rice to the wok to continue frying.

 • If you mix the uncooked egg with the rice, stir-fry it over low heat until the egg is fully cooked and encase each grain of rice inside.